jmsosso/drupal/README.md

 # Docker images for Drupal 8

-- Tag latest for production.
+- Tag 8.5 for production.
-- Tag dev for development with xDebug enabled.
+- Tag 8.5-dev for development with Xdebug enabled.

 # Docker images for Drupal 7

-- Tag 7.58 for production.
+- Tag 7.60 for production.
-- Tag 7.58-dev for development with xDebug enabled.
+- Tag 7.60-dev for development with Xdebug enabled.

 ## Work in progress.